top of page

 This is the Phosphagen System.

-Your body has about 2-4 seconds of ATP already stored in your muscles, like a loaded gun ready for action, but when that has been exhausted the body uses a helper molecule stored right there in your muscles.
+Your body has about 2-4 seconds of ATP stored in your muscles, like a loaded gun ready for action, but when that has been exhausted the body uses a helper molecule stored right there in your muscles.

 And you may have heard of it: Creatine Phosphate (CP).
 This is just one reason why we tell you take the stuff!